Lipton Institute of Tea

 The Lipton Institute of Tea was a dedicated tea research facility established by consumer goods company Unilever, which closed in 2013.
 The Institute conducts studies on the mental and physical health benefits of tea.
 As well as research conducted directly by the Institute, it also funded and coordinated research projects at academic and research institutions around the world.

 Background

 The Lipton Institute of Tea was headquartered in Sharnbrook in Bedfordshire, UK.
 A formal tea research base had been established there by Unilever in 1967.
-The Institute also has research centres and regional representatives located in major tea-growing regions (such as India and Kericho, Kenya) and other key tea-drinking markets (including France, Japan, China, and the USA).
+The Institute also has research centres and regional representatives located in major tea-growing regions (such as India and Kericho, Kenya) and other key tea-drinking markets (including France, Japan, China, and the US).
 The Institute claimed as its mission "to promote awareness and understanding of tea, from bush to cup".
 The Institute also participated in and organised scientific conferences.

 Integral to the Institute’s research facilities was its operation of what it claimed was the world’s most northerly tea plantation at its UK headquarters.
 This facility grew representative samples of tea from around the world in a controlled environment.